Finschia/finschia/docs/delegators/delegator-guide-cli.md

 ## Sending Transactions

 ::: warning
-On a LINE Financial Blockchain, the accepted denom is `ulink`, where `1link = 1,000,000ulink`
+On a LINE Blockchain Mainnet, the accepted denom is `ulink`, where `1link = 1,000,000ulink`
 :::

 ### A Note on Gas and Fees

-Transactions on a LINE Financial Blockchain need to include a transaction fee in order to be processed.
+Transactions on a LINE Blockchain Mainnet need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)